DragneelDM/Telekinesis/README.md

-# John Lemon's Haunted Jaunt - 3D Stealth Game
+# John Lemon Escape of the Becky

 Welcome to John Lemon's Haunted Jaunt!
 This is a 3D stealth game where you take control of John Lemon, who must hide from ghosts and escape from a haunted room.
 Use your stealth skills to avoid detection and find your way out.